JeffShao96/Symbolic-NS3/README.md

 ### Build S2E with s2e-env
 We choose [S2E](https://s2e.systems/) as the symbolic execution platform to run Symbolic NS-3.

-We highly recommand to build S2E with s2e-env.
+We highly recommend to build S2E with s2e-env.
 However, you can manually build S2E as well.
 We have written a shell file to build s2e.
 If successful, please skip to [Skip Point](#build-the-image).
 ```bash
 wget https://raw.githubusercontent.com/JeffShao96/Symbolic-NS3/master/initS2E.sh